 Here are three general rules about drugs that Medicare drug plans will not cover under Part D:

-• Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B.
+- Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States or its territories.